sentiampc/sentialabs.github.io/_posts/2018-05-25-ecs-calculator.md

   |d2.4xlarge| 16384| 122881|
   |d2.8xlarge| 36864| 245857|

   Here is an example of how the data can help you to optimally scale and fit ECS containers in an EC2 instance.
 For some task, you need a configuration of 332 memory units.
-If you would choose t2.micro as the EC2 instance type which offers 993 memory units, you can still fit two containers in the instance because 993/332 = 2,99 containers.
-However, if you choose t2.small which offers 2001 memory units, the memory resource would be more efficiently used because 20001/332 = 6,02 containers and not using the leftover 0.99 containers would be more wasteful than doing this with the leftover 0.02 containers.
+If you choose t2.micro as the EC2 instance type which offers 993 memory units, you can fit two containers in the instance because 993/332 = 2,99 containers.
+However, if you choose t2.small which offers 2001 memory units, the memory resource would be more efficiently used because 2001/332 = 6,02 containers and not using the leftover 0.02 containers would be less wasteful than doing this with the leftover 0.99 containers.

   You can also find this information in yaml format [here](/assets/files/2018-05-25-ecs-calculator/ec2-instance-list.yml)